cairo-robotics/constraint_classification/predicate_classification_msgs/README.md

-# binary_predicate_classifcation_msgs
+# predicate_classifcation_msgs
-ROS messages and service request messages for the binary predicate classification service
+ROS messages and service request messages for the predicate classification service